 1. (Error msg) External Tool Failure: LaunchPanel failed

 If you have opened your project in Revit and still do not see the cove.tool plugin in your Add-in tabs or you receive an error message like the one below, then you did not "Unblock" the file while installing, and your computer's firewall is preventing the plugin to initiate enable tool-bar command or export-script sequence.
 Repeat the install process with an unblocked file and restart Revit to fix this issue.

 2. (Error msg) Command Failure for External Command: Contact the provider

 Seeing this error message below means your Revit plugin is out-of-date and needs to be reinstalled with the latest version.
 The plugins require annual code-signing certification and this must be routinely updated for security precautions.
 Find the latest Revit plugin on the cove.tool App Store.

 If the plugin is still experiencing issues, please contact the livechat support team inside the cove.tool app.

 SketchUp (v.
 2017 - 2022)

 Launch any SketchUp project.
 Under the Window tab, locate Extension Manager.
 Inside the Extension Manager window, navigate to the Manage tab, and below should be listed your previous "Cove.tool SketchUp Extension" plugin.
 Select Uninstall to delete this version.
 Once done, proceed to install the latest plugin.

-Download the .rbz file for the cove.tool App Store.
+Download the .rbz file from the cove.tool App Store.